luxo-ai/luxoc/README.md

 ## A Compiler Written in Java

 Luxoc is a compiler written in Java for a Pascal-like language.
-The project was assigned in CMPU-331 (Compiler Design) during the Spring semester of 2018 at Vassar College.
+The parse table for the project can be found in: ``src/main/resources``.
+This implementation uses a **LL(1)** parser.

 ### Stable Parts

-I've currently implemented both the lexical analyzer and the parser.
-These have been tested numerous times and have proven themselves to be stable.
+This project has been completed and can be tested on any one of the files found in: ``src/test/pascal/semantics``.
+The other tests found in: ``src/test/pascal`` correspond to the various parts of the implementation, such as the Lexical Analyzer.

 #### TODO:

-Despite implementing the lexer, parser, symbol table, and semantic action 1, there's still a lot of work to be done.
-In the coming weeks I hope to begin working on the:

-- Semantic Actions 2 and 3.
+Optimization.